-Always signal when turning left or right, changing lanes, slowing down, or stopping; it lets other drivers, motorcyclists, bicyclists, and pedestrians
+Always signal when turning left or right, changing lanes, slowing down, or stopping.
+Signaling lets other drivers, motorcyclists, bicyclists, and pedestrians know your intentions.

-know your intentions.
-Signals may be given by hand-and-arm positions or by using the vehicle’s signal lights.
+Signals may be given by hand-and-arm positions or using the vehicle’s signal lights.
 If bright sunlight makes the signal lights hard to see, also use hand-and-arm signals.

 |LEFT TURN||RIGHT TURN||SLOW OR STOP|

 Motorcyclists often use hand signals to make themselves more visible.
-Bicyclists may give right turn-signals with their right arm held straight out, pointing right.
-Signal:
+Bicyclists may give right turn signals with their right arm held straight out, pointing right.

 - During the last 100 feet before reaching the turning point (left or right turn).